cqfn/degit/README.md

 The **DB** (Database) contains the entire map of all servers running Git in the enterprise and makes it easier for each node to detect the right location of a repository and redirect requests.
+It also, being a place of centralization, enables synchronization between nodes via locking: only one Git node may work with a branch in a repository, while all others are waiting for the lock to be released.

 A set of [Nginx](https://www.nginx.com/) servers may act as a load balancer.
 A set of [HAProxy](https://www.haproxy.com/) servers may work as a load balancer for SSH traffic.